Safdie brothers: Split and solo projects

 In December 2017, The Hollywood Reporter announced that the Safdies would helm a remake of 48 Hrs. with the script being written by Josh Safdie, Ronald Bronstein, and Jerrod Carmichael.
 In December 2019, the Safdies elaborated in an interview with The A.V.
 Club, saying the film was still being made but it would no longer be a remake.
 Their script would instead be "re-shifted into something original."
+In 2025, Josh Safdie said the film was dead: "we wrote a remake of 48 Hrs. for Paramount, and they read it, and they were like, ‘This isn’t a remake, what is this?
+This is an original film.’
+We’re like, ‘Sorry, we tried.’"

 In February 2020, Showtime ordered a pilot for The Curse, a show about the making of an HGTV-style reality series, starring Emma Stone, Nathan Fielder and Benny Safdie.
 Fielder co-created and co-wrote the show with Benny.

 In April 2022, it was reported by IndieWire that the Safdies were working with Sandler on a new project.
-Later in July 2023, it was reported that Benny would not co-direct the film, marking the first time since The Pleasure of Being Robbed either of the brothers have directed solo.
-In January 2024, Benny confirmed that the brothers would no longer be directing projects together, as they expanded to solo careers.
+Megan Thee Stallion was in talks to co-star.
+The project would've focused on baseball and, more specifically, baseball card memorabilia; however, production stalled as a result of the 2023 Hollywood labor disputes.
+Additionally, Benny decided he would not co-direct the film.
+In January 2024, Benny revealed that the brothers would no longer be directing projects together, as they expanded to solo careers.
 Benny also stated he "didn't know" if he would direct a film with his brother again.

 Elara Pictures

 The Safdies co-founded the production company Elara Pictures in 2014.
 The company produced the Safdies' feature films Heaven Knows What, Good Time, and Uncut Gems, Owen Kline's feature film directorial debut Funny Pages, and the Showtime television series The Curse.
+Due to sexual misconduct allegations against Sebastian Bear-McClard and the Safdie brothers’ split, the fate of Elara remains unknown.

+Central Pictures

+Central Pictures is a production company founded by Josh Safdie, Ronald Bronstein, and Eli Bush in 2024.
+They produced films such as If I Had Legs I'd Kick You, Marty Supreme, and the upcoming The Land of Nod.

+Out for the Count Productions

+Out for The Count Productions is a production company founded by Benny Safdie in 2024, known for producing The Smashing Machine and the upcoming Lizard Music.